ClimateMind/climatemind-ontology-processing/README.md

 # climatemind-ontology-processing

-The ontology is stored as an RDF/XML file which we convert to a NetworkX Graph using Owlready2 (a Python library for processing an ontology).
+The ontology is stored as an OWL file (a type of RDF/XML file) which we convert to a NetworkX Graph using Owlready2 (a Python library for processing an ontology).
 These files handle all of the processing and visualization for the ontology.